Sumcheck-based delegation of quantum computing to rational server: Sumcheck-based rational delegated quantum computing

 \item The client calculates

 for all $z$.

-\end{enumerate} Since the sampling in step (c) can be approximately performed in classical polynomial time as shown in Appendix A, what the client has to do is only efficient classical computing.
+\end{enumerate} Since the sampling in step (c) can be approximately performed in classical polynomial time as shown in Appendix A, what the client has to do is simply efficient classical computing.
 Furthermore, since the repetitions in step 1 can be performed in parallel, this is a one-round protocol.
-Note that except for the communication required to pay the reward to the server, Protocol 1 only requires the one-way communication from the server to the client.
+Note that except for the communication required to pay the reward to the server, Protocol 1 only requires one-way communication from the server to the client.
+Since the functions $f$ and $h$ are parameters of Protocol 1, and $k$, $n$, and a classical description of $U$ are inputs to Protocol 1, we also do not count the communication required to tell them from the client to the server.